StathopoulosLab/intensity_interp_stats/README.md

 # intensity_interp_stats

-Performs interpolation on intensity values, calcualtes the area under the curve for the intensity, and performs ANOVA on the normalized total intensity values.
+Performs interpolation on intensity values, calculates the area under the curve for the intensity, and performs ANOVA on the normalized total intensity values.